MSchere/portfolio/index.md

 ### Virtual Persona
 ![](images/vipe.png)

-*Web 3.0 marketplace where anyone can buy tokenized avatars ready for multiple metaverses and EVM-compatible blockchains*
+*Web3 marketplace where tokenized avatars ready for multiple metaverses and blockchains can be bought, sold or created*

 ### CryptoAvatars
 ![](images/ca.png)